|Wake-up for EVA-1||Back in the Briar Patch|

 118:22:45 Young: (Garbled) lock.
 Okay.
 (Long Pause)

-118:22:58 Young: (As per the third line on the right-hand column of 2-7) Charlie's Audio breaker's closed.
+118:22:58 Young: (As per the top of the left-hand column of Card 1 Side 2) Charlie's Audio breaker's closed.
 Okay, going to A. Wheel.
 You get a tone on, a vent flag P, a press flag O, and O2 mom(entary).
 PLSS O2 pressure gauge greater than 85 percent.
 Check (comm) with me and Houston.

 118:23:27 Young: Charlie, I don't read you.